edinel/recipes/CoqAuVin copy.md

 - 1 1/2 lbs Brown (cremini) mushrooms
 - 1/2 lb Maitake (hen-of-the-woods) mushrooms
 - 1 bottle red wine (pinot or a relatively low-tannin variety is best)
+- 3 large carrots
+- A stalk or two of celery
+- 3 large onions
 - dash hot sauce (like Texas Champagne or Yellowbird)

 directions: